alphagov/gds-sso/README.md

 end
 ```

 You can refine authorisation to specific controller actions based on permissions using `authorise_user!`.
-All permissions are assigned via signon.
+All permissions are assigned via Signon.

 ```ruby
 class PublicationsController < ActionController::Base